TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/developing/api/http/search-index-info.md

 #### Typical Error Codes

-* `404 Object Not Found`
-  - /riak/latest/developing/api/http/search-index-info/
-  - /riak/kv/latest/developing/api/http/search-index-info/
-  - /riakkv/latest/developing/api/http/search-index-info/
----
-Typically returned if Riak Search is not
-    currently enabled on the node
+* `404 Object Not Found) - Typically returned if Riak Search is not currently enabled on the node
-* `503 Service Unavailable`
-  - /riak/latest/developing/api/http/search-index-info/
-  - /riak/kv/latest/developing/api/http/search-index-info/
-  - /riakkv/latest/developing/api/http/search-index-info/
----
-The request timed out internally
+* `503 Service Unavailable) - The request timed out internally